JeremyButt/3891Assignments/README.md

 # 3891Assignments
 Repo for all my completed 3891 assignments.
-Header Files were written by Dr. Johnathan Anderson (PhD).
+Header Files were written by Dr. Jonathan Anderson (PhD).
 Respective licencing and correspondence is located in the particular header files.

 ##Grades Recieved on Assignments##